jdidion/subby/README.md

 ## Usage

 Subby's primary interface is the `run` function.
 It takes a list of commands and executes them.
-If there is are multiple commands, they are chained (i.e. piped) together.
+If there is are multiple commands, they are chained (i.e., piped) together.

 ```python
 import subby